cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

-1. RSABSSA-SHA384-PSS-Randomized: This named variant uses SHA-384 as the hash function, MGF1 with SHA-384 as the PSS mask generation function, a 48-byte salt length, and uses the randomized preparation function (Randomize).
+1. RSABSSA-SHA384-PSS-Randomized: This named variant uses SHA-384 as the hash function, MGF1 with SHA-384 as the PSS mask generation function, a 48-byte salt length, and uses the randomized preparation function (PrepareRandomize).

-1. RSABSSA-SHA384-PSSZERO-Randomized: This named variant uses SHA-384 as the hash function, MGF1 with SHA-384 as the PSS mask generation function, an empty PSS salt, and uses the randomized preparation function (Randomize).
+1. RSABSSA-SHA384-PSSZERO-Randomized: This named variant uses SHA-384 as the hash function, MGF1 with SHA-384 as the PSS mask generation function, an empty PSS salt, and uses the randomized preparation function (PrepareRandomize).

-1. RSABSSA-SHA384-PSS-Deterministic: This named variant uses SHA-384 as the hash function, MGF1 with SHA-384 as the PSS mask generation function, 48-byte salt length, and uses the identity preparation function.
+1. RSABSSA-SHA384-PSS-Deterministic: This named variant uses SHA-384 as the hash function, MGF1 with SHA-384 as the PSS mask generation function, 48-byte salt length, and uses the identity preparation function (PrepareIdentity).

-1. RSABSSA-SHA384-PSSZERO-Deterministic: This named variant uses SHA-384 as the hash function, MGF1 with SHA-384 as the PSS mask generation function, an empty PSS salt, and uses the identity preparation function.
+1. RSABSSA-SHA384-PSSZERO-Deterministic: This named variant uses SHA-384 as the hash function, MGF1 with SHA-384 as the PSS mask generation function, an empty PSS salt, and uses the identity preparation function (PrepareIdentity).
 This is the only variant that produces deterministic signatures over the client's input message `msg`.

 The RECOMMENDED variants are RSABSSA-SHA384-PSS-Randomized or RSABSSA-SHA384-PSSZERO-Randomized.

 Not all named variants can be used interchangeably.
 In particular, applications that provide high-entropy input messages can safely use named variants without randomized message preparation, as the additional message randomization does not offer security advantages.
 See {{Lys22}} and
 {{message-entropy}} for more information.
+For all other applications, the variants that use the randomized preparation function are safe to use as protect clients from malicious signers.
+A verifier that accepts randomized messages needs to remove the random component from the signed part of messages before processing.

 Applications that require deterministic signatures can use the RSABSSA-SHA384-PSSZERO-Deterministic variant, but only if their input messages have high entropy.
 Applications that use